CURRENT MOON

 For thousands of years, Seth, Enoch, Noah, and Abraham determined new moons without consulting Canaanites or living in Jerusalem.
 For hundreds of years, Joshua, Deborah, Gideon and Samuel didn't check Jerusalem (a Jebusite town) for new moons.

-Yet if everyone doesn't have one standard at Jerusalem to go by on this round earth, we must have another standard somewhere else because "God is not the author of confusion" (1 Cor.14:33) and THE MONTH MUST BEGIN AND END SOMEWHERE.
+Instead of having one standard at Jerusalem to go by on this round earth, we must operate on LOCAL VISIBILITY because "God is not the author of confusion" (1 Cor.14:33) and THE MONTH MUST BEGIN AND END SOMEWHERE.
 But we have already discarded the International Date Line as arbitrary and recent and man-made and inconsistent.
 So we need an International Month Line as the place to begin each month.

 Where Is The International Month Line?

 The MONTHLY DATE LINE must fall wherever the new moon crescent is first seen from month to month.
-This MOBILE MERIDIAN would move every month to a new location.
+This MOBILE MERIDIAN (a parabola as shown above) would move every month to a new location.
 Whichever city on this round globe is first to see the crescent becomes the new position of the MONTHLY DATE LINE for that month so that any religious festivals in that 30-day period start and end on that line.
 So we see that the INTERNATIONAL MONTH LINE determines where to start and where to end the annual festivals in the same way that the International Day Line determines where to start and where to end the weekly Sabbath festival.
 Of course, when we see sunset in our local area, we know a day has begun for us.
-But we don't know where the day began for others unless we know where we live in relation to the International Day Line at the Persian Gulf.
 In the same way, when we see the first crescent in our local area we know the month has begun for us.
-But we don't know where the month began for others unless we know where the INTERNATIONAL MONTH LINE fell this month in relation to our local area.
+LOCAL VISIBILITY is the guiding principle.

-In other words, local sunset and local crescent tell locals when a day or month begins and ends for that location.
-But international lines tell international travellers where that particular day or month begins and ends internationally.
+In other words, local sunset and local crescent tell locals when a day or month or year begins and ends for that location.

 When an American city sees the crescent ahead of Jerusalem, this method would place the observance of the holy days one day of the week before they are observed in Jerusalem, but on the same day of the month as Jerusalem, biblically speaking.
 This method spares us the uncertainty of trying to decide if the new moon will be seen in Jerusalem tonight, or tomorrow night.
 And we don't have to rely on calculation, astronomers or observers in Jerusalem.

 In the same way, the International Date Line creates an artificial "time zone" of a day difference, and must be ignored by new-moon watchers.
-Each observer makes local sightings of the crescent regardless of whether or not his island is considered one day ahead of an island to his east.
+Each observer makes LOCAL SIGHTINGS of the crescent regardless of whether or not his location island is considered one day ahead of a location to his east.
 He knows he isn't a whole day ahead of those to his east.
 He knows that this arbitrary month line may separate two islands which are only hours apart, like the Samoan Islands and Fiji.

 Once a crescent becomes visible at a particular location, it will certainly be visible west of that location at the same latitude and height above sea level especially, because sunset occurs later as one travels west, and the earth rotates eastward roughly 30 times faster than the moon travels eastward, so the CRESCENT WAXES WEST.

-If the sky is cloudy and rainy, a person must either phone a Christian or Jewish friend to his east in a clear-sky area or rely on an almanac.
+If the sky is cloudy and rainy, a person must either phone a feast-keeper to his east in a clear-sky area or rely on an almanac or crescent-visibility chart.
 The Old Farmer's Almanac only gives data for American and Canadian cities.
 If you're planning a European vacation, buy a different almanac.
-Another reliable source of information is Astronomical Data For The Year 1993 published annually by the U.S. Naval Observatory in Washington D.C., 20392.
 If you can't buy an almanac (Rev.13:17), then choose the 30th and 31st days from the last new moon as the next new moon and celebrate all festivals twice in that month.

 When the sun drops behind a mountain range, we call it sunset because we don't go by a sea-level horizon but instead by the real horizon full of mountains and trees.
 God holds us accountable from where we live -- not from some ideal plain in Kansas or a mountain top in Hawaii.
 In the same way, if the new moon crescent is too low in the sky and too close to the horizon to be visible behind a mountain range, we wait till the next night for the new moon.
 We can't be held responsible for a crescent we can't see.

-To figure out where the INTERNATIONAL MONTH LINE will fall in a particular month, use the Old Farmer's Almanac to determine the sunset/moonset difference in that month for different cities around the globe until you find a city where the sunset/moonset difference is finally more than 48 minutes.
+To figure out where the INTERNATIONAL MONTH LINE will fall in a particular month, go to moonwatch.com (Moslem) or astro.ukho.gov.uk (British government) or crescentwatch.org, etc. or some other crescent moon watching site that allows you to accurately determine the crescent's visibility for any given year at your location on the globe.
+Learn how to use the crescent visibility charts.
+Before the internet, feast-keepers used the Old Farmer's Almanac to determine the sunset/moonset difference in that month for different cities around the globe until you find a city where the sunset/moonset difference is finally more than 48 minutes.
 Since there is a 30 to 48-minute grey area of uncertainty, perhaps the INTERNATIONAL MONTH LINE would more appropriately be called a BAND or ZONE several hundred miles wide.
+This band is a curved parabola, not straight.
 But it is a line boundary nonetheless.
-Using the almanac, locate the city with the lunar conjunction and work your way west from that starting point.
+Using the almanac, feast-keepers located the city with the lunar conjunction and worked their way west from that starting point.

 Should We Celebrate New Moons Today?